 The panorama lounge is a must-see that lets visitors enjoy a view of Mt.
 Fuji as if it were a living painting!
 This unique museum boasts a collection of 4,000 Japanese paintings including masterpieces by renowned artists such as Ikuo Hirayama and Order of Culture recipient Kyujin Yamamoto.

 Access: About 54 mins from JR/Odakyu Line “Odawara Station” by bus or about 35 mins from Hakone Tozan Railway “Hakone-Yumoto Station” by bus.
 5 mins walk from “Motohakone-ko.”

 The Hakone Open-Air Museum

 An outdoor museum where visitors can encounter sculptures in a natural setting.
-You can enjoy various masterpieces up close in nature by Henry Moore, Marta Pan, Japanese sculptor Genichiro Inokuma who studied under Henri Matisse in the 1930’s, and Susumu Shingu known for his kinetic sculptures that move in the wind.
+You can enjoy various masterpieces up close amidst the natural sensations of the seasons, including works by Henry Moore, Marta Pan, Japanese sculptor Genichiro Inokuma (who studied under Henri Matisse in the 1930s), and Susumu Shingu, known for his kinetic sculptures that move in the wind.